MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/unix-linux-logfile.md

 ## View UNIX/Linux log file data

-There is no monitor or collected data for the  **UNIX/Linux Log File Monitoring**  template.
+There's no monitor or collected data for the  **UNIX/Linux Log File Monitoring**  template.
 If a match is found in the specified log file, an alert is generated.
 You can view this alert in the  **Active Alerts** view with the other alerts.

 ## See also